bpthakkar/thinkhr/README.md

 (703)-711-0996 OR 713 905 0383
 ```
 4. zip code should only 5 digit.
 9 digit zip code is not valid
-5. Confusion around following line if it should be valie or not due to conflict between example and doc
+5. Confusion around following line if it should be valid or not due to conflict between example shared and word document.
+I have currently consider this as valid line, however I have to comment out a regex rule to make it invalid.
 ```text
 LastName, FirstName, 12023, 636 121 1111, Yellow
 ```